 Level of degree.
 Typically, a cash gift for graduating college is larger than what someone might receiving for graduating high school.
 For many, successfully completing a college degree merits a greater cause for celebration.
 If your graduating friend or family member is the valedictorian, graduated summa cum laude, or is receiving a scholarship or grant, then maybe your gift should honor that accomplishment.
 For a loved one who is receiving a PhD, a hefty cash gift is especially appreciated as they’re most likely going to be moving or starting a (most likely) low-paying fellowship.

 Consider the graduate’s financial situation.
 Many college graduates leave school with many thousands — if not hundreds of thousands of dollars in debt.
 In fact, according to The Institute of College Access and Success, the average American leaves university with $30,000 in debt.
 Taking that into account — graduation might be an exciting milestone for many, but it can also be a financially stressful moment.
-When thinking of how much cash to give for a graduation gift, consider your loved one’s finances, and whether or not your cash gift will provide some relief.
+When thinking of how much cash to give as a graduation gift, consider your loved one’s finances, and whether or not your cash gift will provide some relief.

 Bottom line.
 No matter how close you two are, it’s always tricky to determine how much you should be giving a graduate.
 According to the National Retail Federation, as of 2012, people write checks for about $99.94 for their graduating friends and family.
 The ultimate gift-giving experts, Hallmark, did a study that determined the appropriate amounts of money to give a beloved graduate: